Omar8345/hashnode-blogs-backup/cl6jefsbf0b7ixvnvhea7fgiv.md

 console.log("Hello World!");
 ```

-Simply, what we are doing here is actually adding the **shebang** which actually they serve as a way for your operating system program loader to locate and use toe parse the correct interpreter for your executable file.
+Simply, what we are doing here is adding the **shebang** which serves as a way for your operating system program loader to locate and use toe parse the correct interpreter for your executable file.
 This only works in Unix Systems though.

-> In computing, a shebang is the character sequence consisting of the characters number sign and exclamation mark (#!) at the beginning of a script.
+> In computing, a shebang is the character sequence consisting of the character's number sign and exclamation mark (#!) at the beginning of a script.
 >
 > From: **Wikipedia**: https://en.wikipedia.org/wiki/Shebang_(Unix)

-And we are simply priting in the console `Hello World!`, so let's edit our `package.json`, so add this `scripts` JSON keypair:
+And we are simply printing in the console `Hello World!`, so let's edit our `package.json`, so add this `scripts` JSON keypair:

 ```json
   "scripts": {